asivery/rm-literm/README.md

 literm is implemented using QML to provide a fast, and fluid user interface.
 The terminal emulator side is in C++ (also using Qt).
 It is exposed as a plugin to allow reuse in other applications or contexts.

-# building

-    qmake && make

-.. should get you most of the way there, assuming you have qmake & Qt easily available.
-After that, run:

-    ./literm

 # history